ReNformation

 -

-50 gold hooks finish joining/coupling all the curtains together to make the Tabernacle
+50 gold hooks finish the joining the curtains together to become one makes the Tabernacle

 _edited_edited_edited.jpg)